jaredchesebro/ee7-env/README.md

 # ee7-env
 Sample ExpressionEngine v7 configs for production and local development with DDEV.
+These are just examples that reflect my own opinions about the proper configuration of ExpressionEngine v7.
+Mileage may vary depending on your choice of environment and tooling.

 ## Usage
 1. Copy the `.env.x.php` files into your ExpressionEngine v7 site within the same directory as your `system/` directory.